Culinary Arts FAQs

 How do I enroll?

 If you’re interested in enrolling in the Culinary Arts program at Dorsey Schools, the first step you should take is meeting with one of our Admissions Representatives.
+Request information online and a member of our team will be back in touch with you shortly.
 You can read more about our Admissions process on our Admissions information page.

 Does your program include certification?

 Upon successful completion of CA101 (taken as part of the curriculum in the Dorsey Schools Culinary Arts program), students will challenge the National Restaurant Association’s ServSafe certification test.
 In addition, upon successful completion of CA104 (also taken as part of the curriculum), students will challenge the National Restaurant Association Educational Foundation’s (“NRAEF”) Nutrition certification test.
-Dorsey Schools will pay the cost one time for students in this program to challenge these certification exams, contingent upon the student meeting Dorsey Schools exam preparation requirements.
 Graduates are also eligible to become an ACF certified culinarian with documentation of both membership in the ACF and one year of in-field working experience.
 Dorsey Schools, however, makes no promise or guarantee of a graduate’s successful outcome of any certification exam or ability to gain certification recognition by any professional registry.

 Will your program prepare me for certification?